 Whether one should cut weight or not, is a question I’m asked frequently and everyone has an opinion about it.
 Recently there was an interesting discussing about weight cutting by children in one of the Facebook groups I’m following and I decided to dedicate this blog post to give my opinion as a dietitian and ex-top athlete.

 A question to you coaches and/or parents.
 The national coach of the team where your pupil or child trains demands that he or she cut weight to a lower category in a manner that is detrimental to their health.
 How do you react?
 And if despite your voiced objections, the child goes ahead with the demands of the national coach for fear of losing his place on the team, how do you deal with it?
 Two scenarios: the child is injured as a result; the child takes a medal but presents with negative systemic symptoms later.

 Children are growing and developing.
 Their body is sensitive and every lack of liquid, energy or nutrients can have a strong negative effect.
-As a dietitian and a judo coach I will never instruct young students to cut weight; the main concern is their health.
-As Neil Adams once said: “You don’t become an Olympic Champion at the age of 16” – there’s a long way there and the focus should be on becoming a better judokas.
-Making medals as kids, or even in cadet ages, is nice, but a true success is measured in senior ages.
+As a dietitian and a judo coach, I will never instruct young students to cut weight; the main concern is their health.
+As Neil Adams once said: “You don’t become an Olympic Champion at the age of 16” – there’s a long way there and the focus should be on becoming better judokas.
+Making medals as kids, or even in cadet ages, is nice, but true success is measured in senior ages.